 Springfield is home to the original Bass Pro Shops Outdoor World.
 This mammoth property contains a hunting and fishing gallery, giant aquariums, and a cafe at the complex.
 Johnny Morris started the successful Bass Pro Shops company here in Springfield.
 Rest assured that the businesses with his name on them are world-class.

 Enjoy brunch seven-days-a-week or dinner at The Order, Hotel Vandivort’s modern restaurant.
-The Sous-Vide (pronounced Soo-Veed) Carrot & Roasted Beet Salad and The Order Burger are both excellent choices.
+The Sous-Vide Carrot & Roasted Beet Salad and The Order Burger are both excellent (and tasty) choices.
 For a more adventurous dish, try the Count of Monte Cristo, a bologna and ham sandwich on French toast with Edgewood Creamy Plain Jane cheese and blackberry fig jam.
 Oh, my!
-Don’t miss taking a bathroom selfie in the water closet’s mirror.
-It makes images Instagram-Worthy.

-An itinerary for Springfield, Missouri, should include a beer sampling at both Mother’s Brewing Company and Lost Signal Brewing Company, two of Missouri’s best.
 Established in 2011, Mother’s has a cool taproom with an awesome outdoor patio.
 I was a fan of the Imperial Grind Coffee stout and the Strawberry Ginger Gose.
+This is one cool place to hang out!

 At Lost Signal, taps change often, but you’re most likely going to LOVE whatever you try.
 The Safecracker IPA, Smoked Pecan Porter, and Lost Signal Lager are all tasty beers to choose from, while the in-house smoked BBQ should not be missed either.
 Lost Signal Poutine and Loaded BBQ Nachos (with beer queso) are delicious appetizers to share.